wichaisw/colt-algorithm-course/README.md

 ### Merge Sort
 * exploit the face that 1 element (arrays of 0) is always sorted
 * divide & conquer by
-    * repeatedly split an array until each one has only 1 element
+    * repeatedly break arrays into halves until each one is empty or has one element, do this recursively
-    * merge them back into sorted 2 elements arrays
-    * merge 2 element sorted arrays by comparing first item with another first item, the second with another second one.
+    * merge sorted arrays back together with merge function
         * merge & sort 2 sorted arrays together with 2 pointers for each array's length